 People devoted to working in the nonprofit sector often require specialized professional knowledge and skills, but may not have received training in leadership and management.
 Managers, in particular, are in the unique position of overseeing others while also answering to their organization’s leadership.

-The intensive, one-week, modular Developing Leaders Program addresses both of these challenges.
+The intensive Developing Leaders Program addresses both of these challenges.
 The program prepares high-potential nonprofit managers to support their organization’s mission by exposing them to key management concepts and providing tools to better navigate their position within the organization.

 Read the latest Covid-related protocols at Columbia Business School →